perfsonar/docs/FAQ.rst

 *Q: What TCP congestion control algorithm is used by the perfSONAR Toolkit?*

-A: The perfSONAR toolkit uses the CentOS or Debian default TCP congestion control algorithm, which is cubic.
+A: The perfSONAR toolkit uses the CentOS or Debian default TCP congestion control algorithm, which is htcp.

 *Q: Where are the relevant logs for perfSONAR services?*

-A: Please see http://docs.perfsonar.net/manage_logs.html for more information.
+A: Please see :doc:`manage_logs` for more information.

 *Q: Is it possible to change the default port for tool X?*